 Anal sacs in dogs can easily become impacted.

-An infection is fast to follow and it can result in an abscess.
+An infection is fast to follow and can result in an abscess.
 The typical sign of anal gland problems is scooting–dragging the rear along the ground.
 Your dog might also lick or bite at the area at the base of the tail.

-A great diagnostic tool is right in front of your nose!
+An excellent diagnostic tool is right in front of your nose!

 Bad or suspicious odor can be a (subtle) first sign of a problem.